3mohamed-abdelfattah/CareHub/backend/ReadMe.txt

 GET http://localhost:5000/api/users/:id   ===>   to get One user by id

+GET http://localhost:5000/api/userbymail   ===>   to get One user by email
+    "email" : " "

 GET http://localhost:5000/api/user/:id   ===>   to get One user by id with ( Email and Role )